IndrekV/togglbit/README.md

 ## Origins

-Originally created by Indrek Vändrik in 1 week during a Go Loco Week at Toggl.
+Originally created by Indrek Vändrik in 1 week during a Go Loco Week at Toggl - <a href="https://toggl.com/blog/the-desktop-teams-go-loco-week">Blog post about Go Loco Week</a>.
 The original repo is at https://github.com/toggl/togglbit